fllorara/fllorara/README.md

 - 💬 My projects include a mix of improved coursework and personal data analytics projects

 Thanks for stopping by!
-Feel free to explore some of my projects below! 👇
+I’m currently building out my portfolio and adding projects as I go 🏃🏻‍♀️‍➡️